pryv/dev-site/source/guides/custom-auth.md

 ### Why using a custom auth step

-When you wish to authenticate your Pryv.io API requests or authorize them against another web service.
-For example, if you wish to verify the identity of the person using the authorization token you have provided them.
+A custom auth step is necessary when you wish to authenticate your Pryv.io API requests or authorize them against another web service.
+A possible use case can be to verify the identity of the person using the authorization token you have provided him or her with.
 In this case, you would append a second token to the `Authorization` header after the Pryv.io token separated by a whitespace.

 For example, if a Alice needs to access data from Bob in your Pryv.io platform, you can implement an authentication step that will allow you to verify the identity of user Alice when she tries to access data from Bob.
 The identity of the data client (Alice) can be verified through a custom auth step that you can add to your Pryv.io platform as explained below.

 ### What is the custom auth step

-You can define a function that will be run by Pryv.io after the authorization token verificiation.
+You can define a function that will be run by Pryv.io after the authorization token verification.
-In this function, you have access to the fields described below, as well as the NodeJS core modules:
+In this function, you have access to the fields described below, as well as the [NodeJS core modules](https://nodejs.org/docs/latest-v12.x/api/documentation.html):

 - `username` (string)
 - `user` (object): the user object (properties include `id`)